-You should, ideally, have arranged your accommodation well in advance, but, if you can, reserve local hotspots as well, so you reduce your waiting time on holiday.
+You should, ideally, have arranged your accommodation well in advance, but if you can reserve local hotspots, you reduce your waiting time on holiday.
 You’re only there for a short period, don’t waste it waiting around.

 Check airline restrictions before leaving

 Are you only allowed to bring one carry on?
 Do you have any special bonus features that can be added etc?
 Best to check this before you’re rushing around at the airport.

 Find out about your credit/debit card fees from your bank before you leave

 Some banks allow you to make international transactions without a fee attached and some don’t.
 Make sure you find out whether or not your banks charge you.

 Research into the local area’s water supply and food

 Is the water contaminated?
 Not everyone has an elaborate water system where you can drink from the tap.
 In North Cyprus, drinking water needs to be bought and bottled up.
 If you drink their local water, you will live with stomach issues for the duration of the trip.